Concepts

 Relational Memory

 Raw LLMs are memoryless.
 They greet your patient on session 47 the same way they greet a stranger on session 1.
-Humane stores a semantic, per-end-user memory that persists across sessions, so the AI actually knows who it's talking to.
+Humane stores a semantic, per-end-user memory plusa small set of relational state variables that persist across sessions — so the AI knows who it's talking to and how it stands with them.

 MemPalace

-We call it MemPalace.
-It's a tenant-scoped vector store (Chroma under the hood today; swappable) keyed by (user_id, end_user_id).
-Every user message + AI response is embedded and stored, along with metadata: channel, detected emotions, intent, timestamp.
+MemPalace is the tenant-scoped vector store (Chroma under the hood today; swappable) keyed by (user_id, end_user_id).
+Every user message + AI response is embedded and stored with metadata: channel, detected emotions, intent, timestamp.

 What gets stored